andijakl/ARCore-Unity-MRI-Brain/README.md

 # ARCore-Unity-MRI-Brain

-Visualizing a 3D model of a brain segmented from an MRI, with Google ARCore (Preview) for Unity.
+Visualizing a 3D model of a brain segmented from an MRI, with Google ARCore (Preview 2) for Unity.

 Playground for experiments with Google ARCore.
 Integrates the [MRI-based model](https://poly.google.com/view/bcjt0dQVTPo) of a brain, which can be placed in the environment based on the Augmented Reality example app.